CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## Results

 Results for single models (as opposed to model ensembles) are as follows.
 We report Accuracy (measured by Mean Rank across QM9 tasks; lower is better), Miscalibration Area (lower is better) and Search Scores (higher is better).
 We present the mean and standard deviation across 5 runs.
-MAs are computed with post-hoc *t*-distribution likelihoods and presented X 10<sup>2</sup>.
-Search Scores equate to the % of the top 1% of molecules discovered after 30 batch additions, for Thompson sampling trials.
+Miscalibration Areas are computed with post-hoc *t*-distribution likelihoods and presented X 10<sup>2</sup>.
+Search Scores equate to the percentage of the top 1% of molecules discovered after 30 batch additions, for Thompson sampling trials.

 Method | Accuracy (Mean Rank) | Miscalibration Area | Search Score (Thompson) |